MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-copilot-to-analyze-desktopflow-activity.md

 ### Step 1: Make a copy of the FetchXml query

-After submitting your query to the Copilot, you'll get a reply that includes a link labeled "Show code."
+After submitting your query to the copilot, you'll get a reply that includes a link labeled "Show code."
 Select this link and then select the copy icon located in the upper right corner of the FetchXml box to copy the code.

 ### Step 2: Create cloud flow and test FetchXml query